fratajcz/speos/docs/source/validation.rst

 ---------------

 This task is related to the drug target task, but less a validation and instead more of a prospective analysis.
 Instead of looking for drugs that are already targeted by an approved drug, it looks for genes (or, more correctly, their protein products) that are categorized as druggable.
 There are several ways to establish if a gene is druggable, most of which are based unstructural similarity to approved drug targets.
-We did not conduct these analyses but instead obtained a list of druggable genes from DGIdb, which compiles them from several publications.
+We did not conduct these analyses but instead obtained a list of druggable genes from `DGIdb <https://www.dgidb.org/downloads>`_, which compiles them from several publications.
 The task is split in to sections, the first just looks at druggable genes in general, while the second looks at druggable genes among the non-drug-targets, meaning genes that are not yet targeted by any drug.

 Lets look at the first part: